averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

 This analysis also shows that if correlation is added to one GTU type, other GTU types will automatically also be more likely to be consecutive, as the entire diagonal is increased.
 This is logical, because when you take out trucks from a string of vehicles to group them together, the remaining vehicles are more likely to be consecutive to each other.

 Every time a next GTU type needs to be determined, only 1 row of the transition matrix needs to be determined.
 Namely, the row pertaining to the previous GTU type.
-With GTU type correlations predetermined, and a steady-state derived from the current demand pattern, this row can be calculated using the equation above.
+With GTU type correlations predetermined, and a steady-state derived from the current demand pattern, this row can be calculated using equation (1).

 ## Nested Markov chain for GTU types